-To analyze the distinctive structures formed during the sublimation process, it is essential to perform energy analysis of the changes occurring at the surface.
-The surface curvature of the LC plays a vital role in describing the sublimation or evaporation rates, and the same holds true for Y002 containing TFCDs.
-If it is possible to isolate the Y002 liquid crystal centered around the TFCD dimples, a detailed observation of this can provide valuable insights.
+To analyze the distinctive structures formed from the sublimation process, it is essential to perform energy analysis of the changes occurring at the surface.
+The surface curvature of the TFCD consisting of Y002 plays an important role in describing the sublimation or evaporation rates.
+For this, with micro-pillars substrate, a single TFCD is isolated from the TFCDs film to observe a detail of curvature-evolution in the TFCD.